David2do/FortuneTeller/README.md

 ## How It's used
 One simply asks a question of 'yes','no', and 'maybe' in mind, and click on the button.
 The random output is gotten with each click.
 'Crazy', I'd say (as do you)!

-This was just a learning too, hence I have no intention of advancing it.
+This was just a learning tool, hence I have no intention of advancing it.
 Meanwhile, feel free to engage with the app and contribute.

 Importantly, ensure to check out the exciting projects I am and will be working on, especially in the area of Computer Vision and Image Processing.

-#### Enjoy FortuneTeller!
+**Enjoy FortuneTeller!**